 The most common causes of chronic orthostatic hypotension include

-Causes of Orthostatic Hypotension
+Evaluation of Orthostatic Hypotension

 History of present illness should identify the duration and severity (eg, whether associated with syncope or falls) of symptoms.
 The patient is asked about known triggers (eg, drugs, bed rest, fluid loss) and the relationship of symptoms to meals.

-The skin and mucosae are inspected for signs of dehydration and for pigment changes suggestive of Addison disease (eg, hyperpigmented areas, vitiligo).
+The skin and mucosae are inspected for signs of dehydration and for pigment changes suggestive of Addison disease Addison Disease Addison disease is an insidious, usually progressive hypofunctioning of the adrenal cortex.
+It causes various symptoms, including hypotension and hyperpigmentation, and can lead to adrenal crisis... read more (eg, hyperpigmented areas, vitiligo).

 In patients with acute symptoms, the most common causes—drugs, bed rest, and volume depletion—are often apparent clinically.